NOREEN-WB/Treasure_Island/README.md

  ### Post detail

- Post detail page is shown
+ Post detail page open when user clicked on the post.
+Where description of the post is being shown.
+On this Page user can add comments and like the post.
+Also delete and update button is shown so that user can update or delete the post.